Team-Go-Fish/Go-Fish/README.md

 # Go Fish!
 Go Fish! is a social networking site designed around a common love for movies.
 Find your favorite movies.
 Find your friends.
-Now here's the best part: when you don't know what to watch, just select a friend and the Go Fish!
+Now here's the best part: when you don't know what to watch, just select a friend and then Go Fish!
 The app will automatically find a movie you and your friend can watch together!

 ![Demo](https://user-images.githubusercontent.com/70677845/114280132-c6b4c780-99ec-11eb-9ade-d8dca60d7063.gif)